TheLokj/HEATraN/README.md

 `Daher R., Naid El Djoudi L., Lesage L., Dauchel H. (2025).
 HEATraN. [https://github.com/TheLokj/HEATraN].`

-Please also remember to cite the authors of the packages used by HEATraN and listed above.
+Please also cite the authors of the packages used by HEATraN and listed above.